UHDanke/gd_docs/docs/bugs/arrow.md

 # Arrow Trigger

+## [2.207] [18/12/25] ORD doesn't work as intended

+Triggers that use ORD are delayed until the last (either the left-most or top-most, if gameplay is rotated) trigger with a lower ORD in the same channel is activated.

 ## [2.207] [18/12/25] Arrow trigger & channel 0 triggers

 If you place an arrow trigger (without touch or spawn) that changes the trigger channel to 0 anywhere in the editor, the activation of all channel 0 triggers in the entire level will now depend on the position of the triggers relative to the arrow trigger.